NLnetLabs/rprp/INSTALLATION.md

 The server itself runs Ubuntu Server 20.04, and has a /56 associated with it, along with a single IPv6 and IPv4 address that fall outside of that /56 range.
 A somewhat large IPv6 range is required (although /64 suffices).
 It must be possible to bind to all these addresses.
 Pretty much everything is stored inside /var/rpki.

 Component 1 is a standard PHP website running behind Apache.
 No database required. `web/public/index.php` is the main access point.
-Has a Let's Encrypt certificate for rpki.koenvh.nl and *.rpki.koenvh.nl.
+Has a Let's Encrypt certificate for rprp.nlnetlabs.net and *.rprp.nlnetlabs.net.
 Apache should bind to all interfaces.
 It uses OpenSSL to generate all certificates and signed objects.
 It uses `faketime` to make sure those certificates are generated one hour in the past.
-The PHPASN1 dependency has been slightly edited to increase performance and decrease memory usage - just use the dependencies as-is. `/var/rpki/requests` has directory listing enabled for the subfolders (thus not for `/var/rpki/requests`, but only for `/var/rpki/requests/a` etc.), and is accessible from https://rpki.koenvh.nl/data/some-uuid4/
+The PHPASN1 dependency has been slightly edited to increase performance and decrease memory usage - just use the dependencies as-is. `/var/rpki/requests` has directory listing enabled for the subfolders (thus not for `/var/rpki/requests`, but only for `/var/rpki/requests/a` etc.), and is accessible from https://rprp.nlnetlabs.net/data/some-uuid4/
 ```
 php
 php-bcmath